bashuser30/dl-distro/README.md

 As highlighted earlier, this script automatically imports GPG keys.
 If you encounter issues importing a distro's key, consider:

 1. Manually sourcing and importing the key.
-2. Using the `-n` option to bypass GPG key retrieval and validation.
+2. Using the `-n` option to bypass GPG key retrieval and verification.

 For security, the first option is recommended.
 However, if GPG verification isn't a concern, you may skip it.